MicroFocus/lrc-jk-plugin/README.md

 # Getting started

-The plugin provides a build step **LoadRunner Cloud** to run test, and a post-build action **Generate LoadRunner Cloud Trending** to generate trending reports.
+The plugin provides a build step **Run test in LoadRunner Cloud** to run tests, and a post-build action **Generate LoadRunner Cloud trending report** to generate trending reports.
 Both of them are also exposed in pipeline job as `lrcRunTest` and `lrcGenTrendingReport`.

 ## Usage